Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool records a fix outcome with specific fields (branch, PR, files, lines) from an external agent, and explains the process (creates a fix_attempt then patches it to completed).
-This distinguishes it from siblings like dispatch_fix or fix_suggest.
+The description clearly states it records a fix outcome from an external agent, creates a fix_attempt row, patches it to completed, and links to the report.
+It distinguishes itself from siblings like dispatch_fix and merge_fix.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.